RobinWolf/diy_robotarm_wer24_description/README.md

 green = Y-axis<br>
 blue = Z-axis (joint-axis)<br>

 On the left hand side the visual-meshes of the robot model are displayed.
 We also defined a simplified collision geoemtry for collision checking and motion planning.
 This is shown on the right hand side.
+All meshes are stored in teh "meshes" directory.

 ![dh_kos_col](images/dh_kos_col.png)

 ## Launch

-By running the launch file ```visualization.launch.py```` automatically when you start the docker container by sourcing the run script ```./run.sh``` you will launch Rviz and the Joint State Publisher GUI.
+By running the launch file ````visualization.launch.py```` automatically when you start the docker container by sourcing the run script ````./run.sh```` you will launch Rviz and the Joint State Publisher GUI.
 This is only for visualization and checking purposes, because we don't do a real bringup of the robot model.
 Joint States are just published by the GUI on the specific ROS-topic.

 Now you should be able to move the robot arm around in Rviz by sliding the bars of the Joint State Publisher GUI.